Skip to content

 Fstabs

 At least one fstab is required.
-Each fstab defines a set of filesystems keyed by protocol.
-The YAML key under filesystems: is the protocol the filesystem will be mounted under.
+Each fstab declares a set of filesystems.
+The YAML key under filesystems: is the mount protocol and must match the regex /^[a-zA-Z][a-zA-Z0-9+.-]+$/ (letters, digits, ., -, +).
+The type: field picks the factory that builds the filesystem.

 flow_filesystem: